MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 > [action]
 > Design your own level by dragging Ice Blocks and Seals into the scene.
 >
-> For Seals, choose Physics Body: "Bounding Circle", Category Mask: 2, Contact Mask: 1.
+> For *Seals*, choose Physics Body: "Bounding Circle", Category Mask: 2, Contact Mask: 1.
 >
-> ![Ice Blocks](../Tutorial-Images/p7-04-seal.png)
->
-> For Ice Blocks, choose Physics Body: "Bounding Rectangle".
+> For *Ice Blocks*, choose Physics Body: "Bounding Rectangle".
 Leave the other options at
 > the default values.
+>
+> ![Ice Blocks](../Tutorial-Images/p7-04-seal.png)
 >
 > Be sure to place some blocks inside the frame on the right.
 The camera doesn't move yet
 > so anything outside the frame will not be visible, for now.